 Note

-1. Cluster VMs must be able to connect to Azure Cyclecloud directly via HTTPS and AMQP, or
+- Cluster VMs connect to Azure Cyclecloud directly via HTTPS and AMQP, or

-3. All Cluster nodes must be able to access Azure Storage accounts.
-The recommended way to provide private access to this service and any other supported Azure service is to enable a Virtual Network Service Endpoint for Azure Storage.
+- Make sure all cluster nodes can access Azure Storage accounts.
+To provide private access to this service and any other supported Azure service, enable a Virtual Network Service Endpoint for Azure Storage.

-Project Updates from GitHub
+Project updates from GitHub

 /opt/cycle_server/cycle_server execute 'select Name, Version, Url from cloud.project where name == "slurm" order by Version'